matrix-org/synapse/docs/ACME.md

-Synapse v1.0 requires that federation TLS certificates are verifiable by a trusted root CA. If you do not already have a valid certificate for your domain, the easiest way to get one is with Synapse's new ACME support, which will use the ACME protocol to provision a certificate automatically.
+Synapse v1.0 requires that federation TLS certificates are verifiable by a trusted root CA. If you do not already have a valid certificate for your domain, the easiest way to get one is with Synapse's ACME support (new as of Synapse 0.99), which will use the ACME protocol to provision a certificate automatically.
 By default, certificates will be obtained from the publicly trusted CA Let's Encrypt.